This is your guide to dealing with some of the challenges that may arise when living near construction sites.

 By law, construction works in our City can only occur:

-- Mondays to Fridays 7 am to 6 pm
+- Monday to Friday 7 am to 6 pm (excluding public holidays)

 There may be some circumstances that require construction work outside of these times, and we may issue an out-of-hours permit for this.